bonitasoft/bonita-doc/md/single-sign-on-with-oidc.md

 - An Implementation of the Authentication Manager extension point that retrieves the authentication information in the requests to log in to Bonita engine with the right credentials.

 ::: warning
- Bonita `username` should match the `prefered_username` or one attribute of the subject returned by the IdP in the response.
+ Bonita `username` should match the `prefered_username` or one attribute of the principal returned by the OIDC provider in the response.
  If some users need to be able to log in without having an account on the IdP, you can authorize it by activating an option in the file `authenticationManager-config.properties` (see 2. below).
 Users will then be able to log in using the portal login page (`/login.jsp`) provided they have a Bonita account and their password is different from their username.
  You can configure Bonita engine to create the accounts on the fly in the database once a user accessing Bonita has been authenticated with the IdP (see the configuration of `bonita-tenant-sp-custom.properties` in the 3rd section of the next chapter).
 :::